 When it comes to complex scalable solutions, a generalist team will just lack the required knowledge to cope with their implementation.
 For example, a product owner has an idea to develop a healthcare-related website that must be equally convenient to access from all mainstream platforms, feature custom corporate website design, and analyze visitor data.

 It takes the following web development team roles: Front-end, Backend, UI/UX Design, and Data Analyst.
 Besides, the website must be multilingual, so someone must take over professional copywriting and translations (ideally, with proper SEO).
-How about proper licensing and personal data protection legal compliance?

 For a generalist team, finishing the project would take much more time and result in overall lower quality of the product.